it-dept-cis/RABET-V-Pilot/docs/source/Activities/Product_Verification_Process.md

   - Security event audit logs

-  - 3rd Party security analysis results (automated or manual)
+  - 3rd party security analysis results (automated or manual)

 The artifacts must be evaluated as “reliable” during the Process Assessment activity in order to be used for Product Verification.

 #### Automated Testing

-Automated testing is broad type of testing relying on software to perform test routines against the product or product component.
+Automated testing is a broad type of testing relying on software to perform test routines against the product or product component.
 Automated testing will execute the testing software against its target and produce results which will be evaluated by the RABET-V Administrator or its agent.
 The type of automated test will depend on the target.
 The types of automated testing currently conceived for RABET-V include:

   - Configuration Testing